OPS-E2E-PPE/VBA-Docs/api/Access.ComboBox.ColumnCount.md

 keywords: vbaac10.chm11380
 f1_keywords:
 - vbaac10.chm11380
-ms.prod: access
 api_name:
 - Access.ComboBox.ColumnCount
 ms.assetid: 76db2415-ee22-89c6-6753-f20d636d41f8
 ms.date: 02/28/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ComboBox.ColumnCount property (Access)

-You can use the **ColumnCount** property to specify the number of columns displayed in a list box or in the list box portion of a combo box, or sent to OLE objects in a chart control or unbound object frame.
+Use the **ColumnCount** property to specify the number of columns displayed in a list box or in the list box portion of a combo box, or sent to OLE objects in a chart control or unbound object frame.
 Read/write **Integer**.

 ## Syntax